 PCOM hosts our own REDCap system.
 PCOM faculty, students, and staff conducting research can request access to the system; faculty can request limited access for non-PCOM personnel.
 Using REDCap, users can

 The system is secure.
 It is easy to use and learn via online videos and workshops or one-on-one training here on campus.

 Want to get started?
-Complete our tutorials and quiz.
+Complete our tutorials.

 If you have any questions about REDCap, please contact us at email@example.com.
 Most issues can be resolved by email.